Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Purdue and its opponents have combined to score more than 50.5 points in four of 11 games this season.
+- Purdue and its opponents have gone over the current 50.5-point total in four of 11 games (36.4%) this season.

-- Saturday's total is 6.3 points higher than the combined 44.2 PPG average of the two teams.
+- Indiana's games have gone over 50.5 points in five of 11 chances this season.

-- These two squads surrender a combined 54 points per game, 3.5 more than this contest's over/under.
+- The two teams combine to score 44.2 points per game, 6.3 less than the total in this contest.

+- This contest's total is 3.5 points fewer than the 54 these two squads combine to give up per game in 2021.

-- The Boilermakers and their opponents have scored an average of 53.1 points per game in 2021, 2.6 more than Saturday's total.
+- Boilermakers games this season feature an average total of 53.1 points, a number 2.6 points higher than Saturday's over/under.

 - The 50.8 PPG average total in Hoosiers games this season is 0.3 points more than this game's over/under.